 Sometimes the signs of drug addiction are obvious, but teens and adolescents can be quite skilled at keeping parents and loved ones in the dark when it suits them.
-Subtle changes in your child’s behavior may indicate they are struggling with a serious problem.
+Subtle changes in your child’s behavior may indicate they are struggling with a serious drug problem.

-Signs And Symptoms Of Drug Abuse
+Signs And Symptoms Of a Drug Problem

 When parents notice rapid changes in their child’s appearance or behavior, they’re right to be worried.
 Here are some physical signs your child might be developing a drug problem: